iansinnott/react-boilerplate/README.md

 That's it.
 Now you're ready to start building.

+## MongoDB

+The default method of persistence is MongoDB.
+By default app data will be stored locally in `./db`.
+By default running `gulp` will also run a `mongod` process in the background for your app to communicate with.
+If you would like to run your own `mongod` process, perhaps to configure it according to your needs then you can do so.
+Simply run your `mongod` process and call `gulp nodemon webpack` to bypass the Gulp-ified `mongod` process.

 ## Postgres

-The default method of persistence is postgres.
+**Update:** Postgres is not yet implemented.
+It is a work in progress pending migrating away from Mongoose and to Waterline as the ORM.

 To get postgres up and running on a mac make sure you can run the following command:

 ```
 postgres -D /usr/local/var/postgres